adudenamedruby/scratch-buf/README.md

 ## Features

-- Opens a new buffer in a new vertical split window.
+- Opens a new buffer in a new vertical or horizontal split window.
 - Automatically switch to an existing scratch buffer if it's already open.
 - Scratch buffers are ephemeral, and not backed up to a file.